 The laser cutting process involves focusing a laser beam, usually with a lens (sometimes with a concave mirror), to a small spot which has sufficient power density to produce a laser cut.

 The lens is defined by its focal length, which is the distance from the lens to the focused spot.
-The critical factors which govern the efficiency of the laser cutting process are the focused spot diameter (d) and the depth of focus (L).
+The critical factors which govern the efficiency of the process are the focused spot diameter (d) and the depth of focus (L).

 The depth of focus is the effective distance over which satisfactory cutting can be achieved.
 It can be defined as the distance over which the area of the focused spot does not increase beyond 50%.